 We understand that managing income in retirement will involve multiple decisions and trade-offs.
 It will be difficult for many members to determine an optimal retirement income strategy by themselves, one that balances the three objectives of maximising income, managing risks and accessing funds flexibly.
 We have also observed that different members require different levels of support when planning and reviewing their retirement income needs.
 Some members may want to make their own decisions with no assistance, some may want help as they make their decisions, while others may want us to make decisions for them.

-Having considered these factors and the data available to us so far, we recognise that we need more information in order to fully understand how we can best support our members in retirement, and approaching retirement.
-We expect the ability to collect additional information about our members will improve in future, and our strategy will evolve accordingly.
+Having considered these factors and the data available to us so far, we recognise that more information is needed in order to fully understand how members can be best supported in retirement, and approaching retirement.

 The Strategy in action

 We aim to support members who are retired or who are approaching retirement by:

 • Continuing with our primary purpose and mission, which is for ‘a better retirement and confidence along the journey’ and ‘higher retirement incomes for our members…delivered in a way that creates justified trust and confidence’.

 • Ensuring current services and products offered to our members approaching retirement and in retirement are effective in helping them meet the three objectives above.